tefkah/thesis-writing/Transitions From Continuity to the Discrete Are Not Possible.md

 ctime: 20201221125304
 ---

-# Transitions from continuity to the discrete are not possible
+# Transitions From Continuity to the Discrete Are Not Possible

-# Context

 The one recurring theme in my research interests seems to be that reasoning with, arguing over, and utilizing "discrete" concepts which are ultimately defined in a ()presumably) continuous spacetime always leads to either a contradiction or confusion about what is being argued about.
 Examples I encountered include: